promise/gatekeepr/README.md

 # Gatekeepr

 Gatekeepr is an advanced gatekeeper for your server.
-It can
+It can protect your guild seamlessly, and also allow you to collect user information like their email, their connections and their guilds!

 ## Suggestions, bugs, feature requests